Vovkiv/resolution_solution/README.md

 * [Rem Psycho](https://hmmmgames.itch.io/rem-psyche)
 * [Dust: Battle Beneath](https://hmmmgames.itch.io/dust-bb)

+If you made game/program using this library, fell free to ask via [contacts](#contacts) to add your game in this list.

 # Announces
-I will post announces when new update will be dropped [here](https://love2d.org/forums/viewtopic.php?t=92494).
+I will post announces when new update will be dropped [here](https://love2d.org/forums/viewtopic.php?t=92494) or will create new release here on GitHub.

 # Contacts
 If you have any questions about this library, have ideas, etc, you can contact me via: